crcn/tandem-old/src/@tandem/sandbox/README.md

 // create an bundle entry -- all dependencies, and nested dependencies
-// be bundled up into this object. const fileBundle: Bundle = bundler.bundle("file:///path/to/local/file.html");
+// be bundled up into this object. const fileBundle: BundleDependency = bundler.bundle("file:///path/to/local/file.html");

 // execute the file bundle.
 Re-execute if the bundle changes const fakeDocument: SyntheticDocument = await sandbox.open(fileBundle);